Your pet wants you to read our newsletter. (Then give them a treat.)

 Volunteer with or donate to your local shelter

 Your local shelters and foster programs could also use direct assistance.
 As nonprofits, they will accept tax-deductible monetary donations, if you’re able.
 Most will also allow you to donate supplies directly.
-Orphan Kitten Club, the nonprofit organization Shaw founded, has Amazon and Chewy Wish Lists set up for your convenience.
-“I think familiarizing yourself with the kitten rescue landscape in your community will help,” says Shaw.
+Orphan Kitten Clubopens in a new tab, the nonprofit organization Shaw founded, has Amazonopens in a new tab and Chewy Wish Listopens in a new tabs set up for your convenience.
+“I think familiarizing yourself with the kitten rescue landscape in your community will help,” Shaw says.
 “You can share adoptable animals to help them find homes, you can donate supplies, you can help transport — there are a lot of different ways people can volunteer.”

 What should I do if I find a kitten outside?

 “If the kitten is in good shape, they have likely been cared for by their mother recently,” notes Shaw in her CASA guide.
 “In ‘good condition’ means the kitten is clean and alert, chunky and well-fed, and not in distress.
 Mom is likely around the corner, so try your best to reunite them if they are unweaned.
-In ‘bad condition’ would mean the kitten is dirty or covered in waste, visibly underweight, or in distress (or worse, medical crisis).
+In ‘bad condition’ would mean the kitten is dirty or covered in waste, visibly underweight, or in distress (or worse, is having a health crisis).
 This kitten may truly be orphaned and needs swift intervention!”

 “A kitten’s age will help you determine the right course of action: Kittens under five weeks old are uncoordinated, have closed or baby-blue eyes, and are unweaned (dependent on their mother for nursing).
 These kittens should be kept with mom, either by trapping the family for foster care or by leaving them with their mother until they’re weaned.
 Kittens between five and 12 weeks old are playful and coordinated, able to walk and run, and are eating food independently.”
 Shaw notes that they are at the ideal age to be rescued and socialized, making them prime candidates for adoption.
 Older kittens (more than 12 weeks old) are no longer nursing and typically have proportionate, lanky bodies.
 “If feral, these kittens will be more difficult to socialize,” so they may be better candidates for TNR.

 Last but not least, “Your abilities and access to community resources will factor into how you respond.
 Give the kitten the most positive outcome possible — while working within your means and capacity.”
 Ask yourself: Can you or someone you know foster the kitten(s)?
 Does your local shelter have a neonatal kitten program that can help?
-Can you access other resources, like spay/neuter services, in your community?
+Can you access other resources, such as spay/neuter services, in your community?

 “It’s much easier to foster when you have the mom,” Shaw emphasizes.
 “It’s better for the kittens, too.
-So if they’re under five weeks old then we wanna try to keep them with mom because they are dependent on nursing.”
+So if they’re under five weeks old, then we wanna try to keep them with mom because they are dependent on nursing.”
 If you’re able to trap the entire family, the mother cat can be spayed, immunized, and then reintroduced to the kittens, so that the natural process of kitten rearing can happen.